lgbt-foundation/whitepaper/whitepaper.md

   * the supportive stance of a large part of the international community toward eliminating remaining anti-LGBT laws and constraining leaders in less progressive countries, most visibly in the United Nations Human Rights Council’s 2011 Resolution on LGBT Rights and General Assembly declaration of LGBT rights, signed by a combined 99 member states, and;
   * improvements in treatment, cure, prevention, and increased de-stigmatization of HIV/AIDS, such as the FDA approval for Truvada as pre-exposure prophylaxis (PrEP) in 2012 and Prince Harry’s continued call to de-stigmatize HIV in 2017.

+  ` REMARK FOR EDITOR: PLEASE FIND SOURCES OR ARTICLES FOR ABOVE STATEMENTS AND ADD FOOTNOTES WHERE APPROPRIATE `

 This hard work is far from over.
 There are still many countries in which openly identifying as LGBT results in massive repercussions or even life-threatening consequences.
 Even in countries where the legal basis appears equal, the reality is often different—discrimination, bullying and worse are experiences on which nearly every member of the community can give a firsthand report.